-Throughout the whole UK Low Flying System, fast-jet and transport aircraft are considered to be low flying when below 2000 feet, whilst helicopters and light aircraft are considered to be low flying when below 500 feet.
-For all routine low flying activity, the minimum height for fast-jet and transport aircraft is 250 feet.
-Helicopters are normally permitted to conduct routine training down to a minimum of 100 feet, but because of their role, for some training events helicopters can be authorised to fly down to ground level, for example when picking up troops.
+Low Flying Heights Fast-jet and transport aircraft are considered to be low flying when below 2000 feet, and can be authorised to fly down to a minimum height of 250 feet.
+In the three Tactical Training Areas, fast-jets can be authorised to fly down to 100 feet, whilst C-130 transport aircraft may fly down to 150 feet.
+Helicopters and light aircraft are considered to be low flying when below 500 feet, and normally fly down to a minimum height of 100 feet.
+However, because of their role, for some training events helicopters can be authorised to fly down to ground level, for example when picking up troops.